-Table VII shows a subset with the rank for a large meshed distribution networks where some transformers from a particular network will have less impact compared to others from other networks.
+Table VII shows a subset with the rank for large meshed distribution networks where some transformers from a particular network will have less of an impact compared to others from other networks.
 From this table, system operators can quickly identify networks where crews must immediately be dispatched for transformer replacement.
-From an economic perspective, funding can be sent to regions that have networks with highest impact.
-The network numbering is not in numerical order since a transformer from a different network.
+From an economic perspective, funding can be sent to regions that have networks with the highest impact.
+The network numbering is not in numerical order since a transformer on one network may have a higher impact than a transformer from a different network.